 I know I am in the minority but noise doesn’t bother me.
-When I moved into my second-floor apartment overlooking very noisy Second Avenue on the Upper East Side 20 years ago, I did not even notice the two bars across the street.
+Twenty years ago, when I moved into my second-floor apartment overlooking very noisy Second Avenue on the Upper East Side, I did not even notice the two bars across the street.
 There is also a middle school next door, but I was already at work when the kids came and left, so I never heard them.

 Now that I am retired, I hear them all the time but it just doesn’t bother me.
 I sleep through the fire engines (a fire house is around the corner) and the ambulances (Lenox Hill Hospital is two blocks away).
 The new Second Avenue subway construction didn’t impact me much.
 It was messy but there really wasn’t much noise.
 Or maybe there was and I just didn't realize it.